rshgithub/AndroidTourismApp/README.md

 - **Amazon AWS:** loud services for scalable and reliable infrastructure , used to deploy our API on the server.

+- **Stripe:** Payment Gateway for secure and convenient electronic payments.

 ## Getting Started:

 1. **Clone the Repository:**